 In this type of class it is vital that you come to class prepared, participate in class discussions, watch presentations, and listen to the lectures.
 To receive a full class participation grade you should come to class prepared to fully participate.
 That means engaging the assigned texts with active reading, taking notes or highlighting as necessary.
 If it is evident you have not done the reading or are not prepared to participate fully in the class you will receive a grade of zero for the day.
+(Hint: answering a question with "I dunno" or "I don't remember reading that" tells me you are not prepared!)
 Remember, an unexcused absence automatically results in a zero for your participation grade for that day.
 See the Absence Policy above.
-Attendance will be taken via the iClicker REEF app.